Where Did The Salt In The Ocean Come From

 One of the primary sources of salt in the ocean is the continuous process of weathering and erosion of rocks on land.
 Rainwater, slightly acidic due to dissolved carbon dioxide, acts as a natural solvent, slowly dissolving minerals from rocks.
 This process, known as chemical weathering, releases ions like sodium (Na+), chloride (Cl-), magnesium (Mg2+), calcium (Ca2+), potassium (K+), and sulfate (SO42-), among others.
 These ions are then transported via rivers and streams to the ocean.

 The type of rock being weathered significantly impacts the ionic composition of the resulting solution.
-For instance, the weathering of silicate rocks, which are abundant in the Earth's crust, releases significant amounts of sodium and other cations.
+Here's a good example: the weathering of silicate rocks, which are abundant in the Earth's crust, releases significant amounts of sodium and other cations.
 Conversely, the dissolution of evaporite deposits, which are sedimentary rocks formed from the evaporation of ancient seas, contributes a substantial portion of chloride and sulfate ions.

 The intensity of weathering is also influenced by several factors, including climate, topography, and vegetation cover.
 Areas with high rainfall and temperatures generally experience faster weathering rates, leading to a greater influx of ions into the ocean.